Culture of the Church of Jesus Christ of Latter-day Saints: Missionaries

 The LDS Church has one of the most active missionary programs of any world church.
 During the church's general conference in October 2014, Thomas S. Monson noted that there were in excess of 88,000 full-time LDS missionaries serving without pay around the world.
-Young men can begin serving for two years at age 18, with young women able to begin 18-month service at age 19; missionaries frequently learn another language and typically are assigned far from their homes.
+Young men and young women can begin serving at age 18, young men serving for 2 years, and young women serving for 18 months; missionaries frequently learn another language and typically are assigned far from their homes, however some may be assigned to a service mission where they serve in their local communities.

 Missionary work is a fundamental principle of the church and has become one of its most readily identifiable characteristics.
 Church headquarters assigns missionaries to their area of work, which can be in any part of the world where governments allow them.
 It also directs the missionary whether to focus on proselytizing, humanitarian work, or family history work.